A series of free Online High School Physics Video Lessons.

 In floatation, the buoyant force equals the weight of the floating object and the volume of the object is always greater than the volume of water displaced.
 Floatation can be calculated using Archimedes' Principle.

-This explains and demonstrates how and why things float.
+Explains and demonstrates how and why things float

 According to Pascal’s Principle, in a uniform fluid, pressure depends only on height.
 There can be no pressure gradient except for that caused by liquid pressure.
 This is seen in hydraulic jacks which are used to lift heavy objects.